ujr/swtools/README.md

 Pascal from the book will be recast in working C program.
 Neither completeness nor fidelity is a goal.

+My progress through the book and notes about the individual tools and their restatement in C can be found in [doc/Tools.md](doc/Tools.md).

 Structure
 ---------